gilesknap/gphotos-sync/README.rst

   but the compression is more clearly visible.
 It is a smaller file with approximately 60% bitrate (same resolution).
 * Burst shots are not supported.
 You will only see the first file of a burst shot.
 See https://issuetracker.google.com/issues/124656564
+* Pipenv has a hard Python version requirement see etc/Python3.6.rst for a workaround

 Install and configure